Walter-Berger/AspNetCore/README.md

 # AspNetCore

-Simple bookshop using minimal api and microservices.
+Simple bookshop backend using minimal api and microservices.